 You’ll also see vendors rolling their carts full of hot loaves through the streets.
 Don’t be afraid to stop one of them for an inexpensive snack.

 Fridays are holy days

 Muslims observe holy days on Fridays, which means that almost everyone goes to the mosques to pray.
 As a result, business hours may vary from other days of the week, especially in the afternoons.
 Souks will certainly be quieter and many businesses will be closed.

-In the evenings, however, things can get quite busy—especially in places like Jema el-Fna square in Marrakech—after prayers are over.
+In the evenings, however, things can get quite busy—especially in places like Jemaa el-Fna square in Marrakech—after prayers are over.

 Many main tourist attractions remain open on Friday, but it is worth planning ahead if you have a must-see sight or experience on your Morocco itinerary.

 Before traveling to Morocco, I read lots of flowery accounts of people saying that visiting the desert in Merzouga was one of the best things they’d ever done—a once-in-a-lifetime highlight.
 My expectations were set very high for a magical experience.